RTIInternational/crcsim/README.md

 To set up a Python development environment for `crcsim`:

-1. Create a Python virtual environment based on Python 3.6.
-(Currently, support is limited to Python 3.6, because that is the version installed on the RTI Cluster, which is where we expect to deploy and run the experiments.)
+1. Create a Python virtual environment based on Python 3.11.
 1. Activate the virtual environment.
 1. Install development dependencies with `pip install -r requirements.txt`.
 1. Install `crcsim` with `pip install -e .`.
 The `-e` option specifies "development" mode, meaning that any changes you make to the code are recognized immediately without having to reinstall the package.